How to Use a Softbox

 Softboxes are used all the time in studio shoots.
-For school portraiture, fashion shoots, product photos of expensive wedding rings, even to get the perfect glamour shot of that fast-food burger.
+For school portraiture, fashion shoots, product photos of expensive wedding rings, even to get the perfect glamour shot of a fast-food burger.

 There are a variety of ways to change the look and feel of your photos using a softbox.
-When you start using additional lights, fill cards, and post-production software, there’s almost nothing you can’t do.
+And when you combine it with additional lights, fill cards, and post-production software, there’s almost nothing you can’t do.

-You can further customize your lighting using other tools.
+You can further customize your lighting using other pieces of equipment.
 For example, you can add additional soft lights pointing up from below the subject to decrease the depth of shadow beneath the jaw and eyes.

-Or you can use a fill card — a card with a reflective surface — to shape and fill in the light however you want.
-Bring the card in close to the subject and cast them in an almost completely even glow.
+Or you can use a fill card with a reflective surface to shape and fill in the light however you want.
+Bring the card in close to the subject to cast them in an even glow.
 Pull the card out farther and slowly add intensity back to the shadow.

 Tips for getting good photos, and a note on lighting group photos

-For photographers just getting started shooting photos with professional lights, it can be really hard getting attractive, evenly-distributed lighting when you’re taking a photo of a group of people.
+For photographers just getting started shooting photos with professional lights, getting attractive, evenly distributed lighting can be tricky when you’re taking a picture of a group of people.

-Ideally, your lighting should be tailored specifically to your subject, to their frame and features, and to the lighting where you’re taking the photos.
-Which, if you’re wondering, is probably why almost all school photos look less than flattering.
-The lighting is set up in a one-size-fits-all manner, with no time to change between students.
+Ideally, you should tailor your lighting to your location and the subject’s frame and features.
+This, if you’re wondering, is probably why almost all school photos look less than flattering.
+The lighting fits a one-size-fits-all manner, with no time to change between students.

-There are a number of ways to try to distribute light evenly across everyone in a group photograph.
-But the easiest way by far for new photographers is to take a number of photos with each subject lit individually, and then use your trusted photography software to digitally stitch the photos together into a single shot.
-If you’re using a plain-colored background, this is a simple process, and the results are striking.
+There are some ways to try to distribute light evenly across everyone in a group photograph.
+But the most straightforward way by far for new photographers is to take several photos with each subject lit individually and then use your trusted photography software to stitch the images together into a single shot digitally.
+If you’re using a plain-colored background, this is a simple process, and the results will be striking.

 If you want a catchall tip for lighting a photo, it’s this: get the biggest lights you can afford and then keep a variety of diffusers and filters around.
-It’s easier to soften and dampen powerful light, but you can’t really increase the power of a weak light.
-Trial and error is very much an important part in every photographer’s process, and a more powerful light gives you more room to experiment.
+It’s easier to soften and dampen powerful light, but you can’t increase the power of weak light.
+Trial and error are essential in every photographer’s process, and a more powerful light gives you more room to experiment.

-Now that you know the basics of how to use a softbox, get out there and experiment.
-Neither education nor practice is enough on its own to make you an expert photographer, but when they’re both employed together, you can be on your way to mastery.
+Now that you know the basics of how to use a softbox, it’s time to get out there and experiment.
+Neither education nor practice is enough on its own to make you an expert photographer.
+However, when you employ them both together, you can be on your way to photography mastery.

-And when you’re a master, you can finally take the perfect photo of your cat— a photo truly worthy of that majestic little creature — and then you will win the Internet for all time.
+And when you’re a master, you can finally take the perfect photo of your cat — a photo genuinely worthy of that majestic little creature — and then you will win the Internet for all time.